jaalto/project--shell-script-performance-and-portability/README.md

   See [code](./bin/t-file-grep-vs-match-in-memory.sh).

 ```
-   # Suppose 100kiB buffer is enough
+   # Suppose 100 kiB buffer is enough
    read -N$((100 * 1024)) < "$file"

    if [[ $REPLY =~ $regexp1 ]]; then